phillipdavidstearns/7s7z1s2z/README.md

 Displays the current status of the sculpture and the settings currently running.

 * `Machine State` and `Last Machine State`:
+	* `STOPPED` - Indicates that the `!!
+EMERGENCY STOP !!` has been pushed.
 	* `STARTUP` - Indicates whether the control program has just been started.
 	* `OPENING` - Sculpture is in the process of opening.
 	* `HOLDING OPEN` - Sculpture is open and holding open.
 	* `CLOSING` - Sculpture is in the process of closing.
 	* `HOLDING CLOSE` - Sculpture is closed and holding closed.
 	* `PAUSED` - Sculpture movement has been suspended by the user.
-	* `N/A` - Unrecognized state that needs to be address by the technical lead.
-	* Notes: Machine State is the CURRENT state and Last State was the state the sculpture was in when the user pressed PAUSE.
+	* Notes: Machine State is the CURRENT state and Last State was the state the sculpture was in when the user pressed `PAUSE` or `STOP`.
 States progress in order with OPENING following the completion of HOLDING CLOSED.
 * `Motor Power`: Value applied to the Driver Shield, min/max range -480/480. (float)
 * `Motor Position`: Encoder event count.
 8400/rev (int)
 * `Motor Speed`: Encoder Events / Loop Delay